What is Windows 10 recovery disk?

 Way 2.
 Create Windows 10 boot repair disk via AOMEI Backupper

 As mentioned, the Windows 10 repair USB created by the built-in tool (recovery media creator) will not work on different systems.
 For a recovery media to boot any versions of Windows 10/8/7, you can use AOMEI Backupper Standard to create bootable media with DVD/CD or USB drive.
-When your computer is unable to boot, use this bootable media to restore Windows 10 to an earlier date.
+When your computer is unable to boot, use this bootable media to restore Windows 10 to an earlier backup.

 If your system crashes before you made a recovery drive, you can create a Windows 10 recovery USB disk from another computer to boot the computer having problems.
+Also, if you don't have CD/DVD or USB drive, you can choose to create AOMEI Backupper recovery environment with the same effect as recovery disk, which is able to help you restore system to previous state.

 Besides, It also allows you to create multiple types of backups including system backup, disk backup, file backup and partition backup.
 You can save the backup to your local disk, external hard drive or network shared folder, etc.